Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

   trained a Brain for the medics we could assign a medic on one team to the trained Brain and assign the medic on the other team a Heuristic Brain with hard-coded behaviors.
 We can then evaluate which medic is more effective.

-As currently described, it may seem that the External Communicator and Python API are only leveraged by the Learning Brain.
-This is not true.
-It is possible to configure the Learning, Player and Heuristic Brains to also send the observations, rewards and actions to the Python API through the External Communicator (a feature called _broadcasting_).
-As we will see shortly, this enables additional training modes.

 <p align="center">
   <img src="images/learning_environment.png"